One of These Things (Is Not Like the Others): Cultural influence

 The song has been invoked to recommend comparison or classification as a method of thinking about a situation or problem.
 This has been used in fields as diverse as public communications, automobile repair, philosophy, healthcare, and anti-terrorism planning.

 The song is sometimes used as a cultural reference to suggest that someone is trying to be different.
 One actor reports that it was sometimes sung on movie sets, to signal that someone was out of place.
-It has been quoted rulings issued by American judges.
+It has been quoted in rulings issued by American judges.
 It has also been used to suggest that something has been judged inferior or improper, such as a poor decision in government, and even the choice of guest performers on Sesame Street.

 Other uses

 The song has been used in auditions for Sesame Street cast members.